cesheridan/textwins/README.md

 This is the base for the concept of editing and terminal **windows that text to each other as peers**.

-_textwins.vim_ offers the developer navigation through this dynamic network of text windows, making it just as easy to text from a terminal window to an editing window as it is to text from an editing window to a terminal.
+_textwins.vim_ offers the developer navigation through the dynamic network of text windows, making it just as easy to text from a terminal window to an editing window as it is to text from an editing window to a terminal.

 In addition to the texting concept, _**textwins.vim commands and functions will interest developers who want to make more effective use of Vim terminals**_, especially when coupled with _**tabwins.vim**_, as exemplified in _**txtmux.vim**._